Are you planning a trip to Ethiopia, but still searching for a guide?

 My name is Michael and I would love to be your guide and show you the most amazing places in Ethiopia!

-I am offering two kind of trips, which you can find in detail below.
-Furthermore, it is also possible to plan an individual trip including the places you want to discover.
+I offer treks of all lengths to suit my clients, two examples of which are shown below.
+Furthermore, it is also possible to plan an individual trip including all the places you want to discover.

 If you are interested, do not hesitate and contact me